 Whether you’re moving to a new space, building a new church, or launching a church plant, you’ll need comfortable seating for your congregation.
-Before you can begin to compare styles and pricing, you need to determine one important factor: the seating capacity of your worship space.
+Before you can begin to compare styles, designs, and pricing, you need to determine one important factor: the seating capacity of your worship space.

-Here is a guide to calculating seating capacity for a church.
+Here is a guide to calculating church seating capacity.
 We hope this information makes the whole process a little easier!

 Calculate Maximum Occupancy